Boating Infrastructure Grant Program (BIGP)

 Technical Assistance for Applicants

-Recently, the Fish and Wildlife Conservation Commission held four online technical assistance sessions for potential applicants interested in the Florida Boating Improvement Program and the Boating Infrastructure Grant Program.
-Below is a recording of one of the sessions.
-Also, the Technical Assistance Presentation is available for download.
-For more information, please call the Boating and Waterways Section at (850) 488-5600 or email FBIP@MyFWC.com or BIGP@MyFWC.com.
+Recently, the Fish and Wildlife Conservation Commission held four technical assistance sessions for potential applicants interested in the Florida Boating Improvement Program and the Boating Infrastructure Grant Program.
+A recording of one of the sessions is available below and the presentation from the sessions is available in the Related Documents.
+For more information, email BIGP@MyFWC.com or call (850)488-5600.

 Program Timeline

-- Once all requirements are met, USFWS obligates funding and FWC and applicant enter into Subrecipient Agreement and work can begin
+9. Once all requirements are met, USFWS obligates funding and FWC and applicant enter into Subrecipient Agreement and work can begin.

 Florida Fish and Wildlife Conservation Commission